 I stopped in my tracks, right there in the vestibule of the school.
 “Yeah,” I said, “you do.”
 His previous school was 98% Black.
 This school was 0.1% Black.
 He had been calling me Mom for less than a month, since we adopted him.

 In an attempt to connect to him, I knelt beside him and said, “Everyone has something that is different.
 I have this crazy curly hair and hated the way people made fun of me for it when I was your age.”

 He looked at me, his deep brown eyes locked with mine.
 “It’s not the same,” he said.
 I squeezed his shoulder, and he turned and walked toward the second-grade hall.

 I knew he was right, and I knew what I’d said wasn’t helpful.
 I felt ashamed, because I knew better.

 Ever since Andy and I sat through an adoption training session about transracial adoption in 2005, we had been living with more open eyes.
 The question was posed to the room full of white couples, “How are you equipped to navigate situations your child will face because of race?”

 Until then, I had never taken the time to consider the answer.
 We were new on the adoption journey and young in life.
 As we sat silently and listened to the other responses, we realized we had a lot to learn.

 We did not know the answer to how we would navigate racism as a transracial family, but we sensed it began with listening and knowing stories from people who had experiences different from ours.
 So, we began drawing a wider circle around our lives.
-Our friendships, reading lives, movie choices, and social media follows all expanded to include more storylines that were different than ours.
+Our friendships, reading lives, movie choices, and social media follows all expanded to include more story lines that were different from ours.
 For more than a decade, we kept opening our eyes wider and wider.